LINGuistLIU/ParadigmGeneralization/README.md

 This will store the counts in paradigmCountDurrettDeNero.csv.

+1st-order paradigms will be stored in the directory paradigmsDurrettDeNero/.

+2nd-order paradigms will be stored in the directory paradigmsDurrettDeNero/2nd_order/.

 -------------------------------------------------------------

 To get the counts of 1st-order (i.e. paradigms extracted from inflection tables) and 2nd-order (i.e. more abstract paradigms generalized on top of 1st-order paradigms) paradigms on CoNLL-SIGMORPHON2017 data set,